Monitor WHOIS Records for Domain Changes

 When someone registers a domain using your trademark, you often cannot do much until the domain goes live.
 But there is an earlier signal: the WHOIS record.
-The moment a domain's nameservers are configured, a registrar transfer completes, or the registration status changes, that information appears in the public WHOIS database.
-PageCrawl can monitor these records and alert you the instant anything changes.
+As soon as a domain's nameservers are configured, a registrar transfer completes, or the registration status changes, that information appears in the public WHOIS database.
+PageCrawl can monitor these records and alert you when its next check finds the record has changed.

 Registration details: Domain name, creation date, expiration date, last updated timestamp.